How Scar Tissue Remediation Can Resolve Pelvic Pain and Restore Pelvic Health

 Ellen : Yeah.
 Okay.

 Rahi: Okay.
-Great contact@ellenheed.com.
+Great [email protected].
 And before we wrap up,Ellen, um, you know, I'm asking all my guests, if there's a somatic contemplation or practice that you can recommend to listeners that would just really nourish and encourage them to deepen their sexual embodiment.
 Wow.
 It could be a breathing, could be a touch, could be,

 Ellen : I think a good one is just to, uh, for people well, for people of people, anyone with a pelvis - to drape one's hands over the pubic bone.
 And if there's a penis there that just separate your fingers, you know, the Vulcan salute - so on either side of the penis, but just to drape hands and let them relax, really just let them relax and breathe and feel the heel of the hand on the pubic bone, and to feel the fingers cupping over the pubic bone.
 And there's something so comforting about that cupping motion - to feel that not just the top surface of the pubic bone, but the bottom surface of the pubic bone.
 There's something kind of completing in a three-dimensional way about that.
 That's sort of soothing to the nervous system I find.
 And I think we can cup our own pubic bones, uh, as well as have them cupped by practitioners.
 But I think it's great to cup your own, and just be with your breath, be with your awareness, and see what comes up.
 You could ask.
 Is there anything I need to hear from my body in this contact?